-Since coil is upstream of the blower, all drains MUST be trapped or sealed.
+CAUTION Since coil is upstream of the blower, all drains MUST be trapped or sealed.
 Failure to do so will result in condensate overflow from the drain pan.
-Airmark will NOT be responsible for any damages resulting from failure to follow these instructions.
+AirMark will NOT be responsible for any damages resulting from failure to follow these instructions.

-If the drain pan is constructed of nylon CAUTION or plastic; use Teflon tape to connect the drain lines to the threads in the drain pan.

-DO NOT USE SOLVENT BASED PIPE DOPE.
-THIS WILL RE-DUCE THE LIFE OF THE PAN.
+CAUTION If the drain pan is constructed of nylon or plastic, use Teflon tape to connect the drain lines to the threads in the drain pan.
+DO NOT USE SOLVENT-BASED PIPE DOPE.
+THIS WILL REDUCE THE LIFE OF THE PAN.

 The drain pan has primary (white) and secondary (red) drain connections.
 If a secondary drain line is required, it should be run separately from the primary and should terminate in a highly visible location.
 Condensate disposal through the secondary drain line indicates that the primary drain line is plugged and needs cleaning.
 If a secondary drain line will not be provided, plug the secondary drain.
 Drain plugs are NOT to be reused without plumbers tape or putty.
-Drain line connection should be finger tightened, then turned no more than one complete turn as needed to ensure a firm connection.
-DO NOT overtighten connection or damage may occur.
+The drain line connectors should be hand tightened to a torque of approximately 35-40 lb (4-5 turns).

-4E.
-Ductwork
+4D.
+Ductwork \